Nunes-ND/orm-playground/README.md

 # ORM Playground

 This project is a "playground" or Proof of Concept (PoC) developed to explore the setup and usage of different Object-Relational Mappers (ORMs) in the Node.js ecosystem.
-The initial exploration focuses on [TypeORM](https://typeorm.io/).
+The initial exploration focuses on [TypeORM](https://typeorm.io/) and [Prisma](https://www.prisma.io/).

 The goal is to create a simple and functional testing environment to understand workflows, from the initial setup and database connection to entity creation and migration management.